-Q: What role does the Commission play in eminent domain for the State Water Project?
+Q: What role does the Commission play in DWR's eminent domain proceedings?

 A: The Commission must adopt a resolution of necessity before DWR may commence an eminent domain proceeding.
 The Commission's resolution process gives each affected person an opportunity to be heard before DWR can begin the eminent domain proceeding.